-- > For any organisation that performs research and innovation or funds it. - > For any organisation that aspires to have a more effective ethical commitment. - For any organisation that desires to perform their activity in accordance with internationally recognised ethical criteria and carry out science with and for society so that research excellence goes together with attention for social responsibility and public trust. - > For any organisation that intends to apply ethical governance in the field of RRI can use the ETHNA System methodology to align their activity with the ethical standards appropriate for their organisation. - For RPOs to have specialist structures to generate RRI that supports and guides researchers to achieve responsible R&I as well as generate policies and strategies for continuous improvement. - For RFOs to have specialist structures to promote RRI in their environment, so that the medium- and long-term results and impacts of the research and innovation they finance or promote will be better aligned with society's economic, social, and environmental needs, values, and expectations.
+-) for any organisation that performs research and innovation or funds it. - for any organisation that aspires to have a more effective ethical commitment. - for any organisation that desires to perform their activity in accordance with internationally recognised ethical criteria and carry out science with and for society so that research excellence goes together with attention for social responsibility and public trust. - for any organisation that intends to apply ethical governance in the field of RRI can use the ETHNA System methodology to align their activity with the ethical standards appropriate for their organisation. - for RPOs to have specialist structures to generate RRI that supports and guides researchers to achieve responsible R&I as well as generate policies and strategies for continuous improvement. - for RFOs to have specialist structures to promote RRI in their sphere of influence, so that the medium- and long-term results and impacts of the research and innovation they finance or promote will be better aligned with society's economic, social, and environmental needs, values, and expectations.